hharryyf/codeforcepractice/README.md

 Key observation: we can sort the a[] and b[], according to the lexicographical order.
 Then, the problem can be solved with line sweep and stack. https://vjudge.net/problem/CodeForces-1073G

+650. Crisp String (diff=2500, dp)
+Key observation: the hardest part of the question is how to validate string[mask].
+The idea is manipulating the adjacent characters, and eliminate all illeagal masks using memorization. https://vjudge.net/problem/CodeForces-1117F